In this paper, we present JUMMP, the Job Uninterrupted

 and administrative constraints.

 Moody, William Clay; Ngo, Linh B.; Duffy, Edward; and Apon, Amy, "JUMMP: Job Uninterrupted Maneuverable MapReduce Platform" (2013).
 Presentations.
-Paper 2.
+2.